dwisecar/Auth0RulesListApp/README.md

 ## Adding Rules List Functionality

 There are two options for how to implement this app.
+You will need [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed to run this app on your local server.

 ### Option 1: Clone this App